 Your Personal Information may be disclosed in some circumstances including the following:

 • Third parties where you consent to the use or disclosure; and

 If you have enquired or subscribed through our website, as well as responding to your enquiry via email or phone, we may use your contact details to send you newsletters, marketing emails or invitations to Autism Partnership events, which may be of interest to you.
 However, you may at any time opt-out of receiving such materials by emailing us at firstname.lastname@example.org or simply ‘unsubscribing’ from our email list via the link at the bottom of the email we have sent.
 If you do send us a request to have your details removed, we will remove your contact details from our distribution lists.

-You may request us to provide you with access to personal information we hold about you.
-We will process all requests for access to personal information in accordance with the National Privacy Principles.
+You may access the Personal Information we hold about you and to update and/or correct it, subject to certain exceptions.
+If you wish to access your Personal Information, please contact us in writing.
+We will process all requests for access to personal information in accordance with the Australian Privacy Principles.
 In most cases, we will provide you with access to your personal information.
-However, we may refuse access in certain situations as listed in the National Privacy Principles.
+However, we may refuse access in certain situations as listed in the Australian Privacy Principles.
 If we refuse to give you access, we will provide you with reasons for our refusal.

 In order to protect your Personal Information, we may require identification from you before releasing the requested information.

 We will take reasonable steps to make sure that your Personal Information is accurate, complete and up-to-date.
 If you find that the information we have is not up to date or is inaccurate, please advise us as soon as practicable so we can update our records and ensure we can continue to provide quality services to you.

 This Policy may change from time to time and is available on our website.